 Located in the south of the country, the so-called 'White City' abounds with colonial mansions and churches made of with white volcanic stone, which have been perfectly preserved throughout the centuries.
 A good example is the Santa Catalina Convent, a must for any visitor.
 A popular visit in Arequipa is the Colca Canyon, the deepest in the world, where one can still see condors in their original habitat.

-One of the deepest, and most breathtakingly beautiful canyons in the world, the Colca Canyon at 10,300 feet is twice the depth of the Grand Canyon, and home of soaring condors, panoramic vistas, eternally blue skies, healing thermal waters, and the colorful old word villages like Chivay, and Yanque.
+One of the deepest, and most breathtakingly beautiful canyons in the world, the Colca Canyon at 10,300 feet is twice the depth of the Grand Canyon, and home of soaring condors, panoramic vistas, eternally blue skies, healing thermal waters, and the colorful old world villages like Chivay, and Yanque.

 Hiking, mountain biking, trekking, mountaineering, rafting, and photographing the magnificence of the canyon and its winged inhabitants are the most popular activities here, and accommodations are designed to enhance your canyon experience.
-Many include excursions with knowledgably local guides, spa services, and food grown on the property.
+Many include excursions with knowledgeably local guides, spa services, and food grown on the property.

 If you love the wonders of nature, and want to experience the charm of old world Peru, Colca Canyon can be a perfect vacation choice, and our flexible itineraries can help you link Colca Canyon to other spectacular Peruvian destinations and customize your stay, hotel, transportation, and activity choices in the booking process.